Greetings friends of Outlander Anatomy and welcome to today’s lesson! Do you recognize the classic seven wonders of the world?

 Mrs. Fitz upon hearing Claire’s credentials, declares “Jamie, ye need fixin’, git yerself indoors!”
 Ye heard the leddy, Jamie!

-And with that, Jamie finds himself seated on a stool covered with a blanket and ALONE with Mistress Beauchamp.
+And just like that, Jamie finds himself seated on a stool covered with a blanket and ALONE with Mistress Beauchamp.
 (Being a wee bit nosey here, who washed Jamie’s face?
 Whoever it was, thanks – he cleans up nicely!).
 Claire gently removes the blanket to cleanse the wound and hears the awful truth that her hubby’s sixth, great grandfather gleefully produced the horrific scars on Jamie’s back.

 Terms: Let’s come to terms with it, anatomists do not use the terms upper and lower arms.
 Instead, the entire upper appendage is called the upper limb.
 The region between shoulder and elbow joints is the arm and the region between elbow and wrist joints is the forearm (Image A).
-This is important to know for our lesson.
+This is important to know for this lesson.

 Rib Cage: The bony foundation of the chest is the thoracic (rib) cage, including 12 pairs of ribs, their costal cartilages (blue structures), sternum (breast bone) and 12 thoracic vertebrae (Image B).
 This spring, bony enclosure not only protects heart, lungs, airways, esophagus, and great blood vessels, it also provides attachments for important chest muscles!
+Above the thoracic cage lies the clavicle (collar bone) which articulates (forms a joint) with it.

 Pectoralis Major: The chest muscles or “pecs” as trainers call them, actually include two pairs of muscles on each side of the chest.
 The word pectoralis derives from the Latin pectus meaning “breast.”